miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 10
 - Reward: 10

 A cult of Outsiders to a particular Far God have succeeded in creating a corrupted Domain around an entire city of your choice outside of Europe, China, America, or Japan.
-They've filled that city with waking nightmares and unspeakable crimes for a 1 month period shielded from the eyes of the divine and Godsight Array satellites..
+They’ve filled that city with waking nightmares and unspeakable crimes for a 1 month period shielded from the eyes of the divine and Godsight Array satellites..
 They have managed to tear rifts in the aether sufficient to have invoked the Avatar of a Far God.
 It is not a full Far God, or Earth would already be a lost cause, but this Avatar has been casting psychic whispers throughout Witchdom greatly increasing violent tendencies and paranoia turning people against each other.

 Note
 + The Factions are at high tension and conflict is escalating between all witches, some may be in all out war with another.